meddwl/skillbox/README.md

-# skillbox
+# SkillBox
-Trick and Tip about Computational chemistry and Python
+Tricks and Tips for Computational Chemistry using Python